-• algebra_system: function literal referring to a function specifying the system of algebraic equations with signature (vector, vector, array[] real, array[] int):vector.
-The arguments represent (1) unknowns, (2) parameters, (3) real data, and (4) integer data, and the return value contains the value of the algebraic function, which goes to 0 when we plug in the solution to the algebraic system,
+- algebra_system: function literal referring to a function specifying the system of algebraic equations with signature (vector, ...):vector.
+The arguments represent (1) unknowns, (2) additional parameter and/or data arguments, and the return value contains the value of the algebraic function, which goes to 0 when we plug in the solution to the algebraic system, - y_quess: initial guess for the solution, type vector, - ...: variadic arguments.